nhan0504/Restaurant/Angular.md

 |---------|-----------|
 | A collection of functions that are useful for writing app | A particular implementation of a web app where your coce fill in the detail|
 | Your code is in charge and calls the functions in the library | The framework is in charge and calls your code when needs something app specific|

+## Design pattern
+- Design pattern: A well-documented solution to a recuring problem -> Don't have to reinvent the wheel every time
+- Software engineering pattern: Isolation of domain logic from user interface -> Independent development, testing, and maintenance.
+Divide application into 3 parts
+  - View: Presenting information to the user
+  - Model: Store domain state and domain logic
+  - Controller: Mediate between the view and the model

+### **Model View Controller**
+- Model
+  - Manage the behaviour and data of the app
+  - Respond to requests about its current state and instructions to change its state
+  - In event-driven systems: Changes to the model will be updated to viewer
+- View:
+  - Present the information
+  - Let user interact with it -> May represent 1 representation of the model state
+  - Different viewport correspond to different display surface -> Information are render differently on different viewport
+- Controller:
+  - Receive information from the view -> Instruct the model to change its state
+### **Model View View-Model**
+- Model: Business logic and data
+- View-model: Derive from the model.
+Contain information required to render the view

 # Getting started with Angular
 ## Install Angular-CLI